Offered every semester

 Here is an example of a project that was developed into an Extension Publication.
 Ross Barr wrote NebGuide G2216 "Row Spacing and Seeding Rate Recommendations for Corn in Nebraska."
 Co-authors were Steve Mason, Mitch Novacek, Charles Wortmann and Jenny Rees.

-Master's degree students in Agronomy and Horticulture are also expected to participate in the Blackboard section of the class where they will develop project proposals, give a practice oral presentation and participate in discussions.
+Master's degree students in Agronomy and Horticulture are also expected to participate in the Canvas section of the class where they will develop project proposals, give a practice oral presentation and participate in discussions.
+MS students will also develop a Memorandum of Courses (MOC) to formally submit to Graduate Studies.

 Students will deliver their oral and/or written exams (defense) based on this project.
 A Final Exam Form should be completed to show that the student passed the Oral and Written Defense.
 Please follow the deadlines from Graduate Studies for this form as Graduate Studies will not grant extensions.
-More explanation about this form may be found in this TechSmith Relay presentation.
+More details about forms are at https://agronomy.unl.edu/graduate#checklist.

 Internet / Canvas

-High-speed Internet access, email, an updated browser (We do not recommend Internet Explorer), M.S.
+High-speed Internet access, email, an updated browser (Chrome, Firefox, Safari), M.S.
 Office products, Adobe Acrobat and Adobe Connect, the ability to create and view screen-capture files, and ability to view videos or MP4 files.

-Students must be admitted to Graduate Studies at UNL and be at the end of the M.S.
+Students must be admitted to Graduate Studies at UNL.
+Completion of the project is at the end of the M.S.
 Agronomy and Horticulture master's degree, Option II.

 Academic Credit Course: For information on tuition and fees, please visit the Student Accounts website for Graduate Tuition.